 - Tax receipts evidencing participation in the activity.

-The proposed activity should be finalised, and the completion reports submitted before graduation.
+The proposed activity should be finalised, and the completion reports submitted before end of 2023.